steampixel/simplePHPRouter/README.md

 * Dont forget to set the correct basepath as argument in your run method and in your .htaccess file.
 * Enable mod_rewrite in your Apache2 settings

-## Test setup with docker
+## Test setup with Docker
-I have created a little docker test setup.
+I have created a little Docker test setup.

 1. Build the image: docker build -t simplephprouter docker/image